typohnebild/numpy-vs-mir/README.md

 ## Motivation

 Python is a well known and often used programming language.
-Its C-based package NumPy allows an efficient computation for a wide variety of problems.
+Its C-based package NumPy allows efficient computation for a wide variety of problems.
 Although Python is popular and commonly used it is worth to look if there are other languages and if they perform similar or even better than the established